Fortunatusmokaya/Fortunatusmokaya/README.md

 - 👋 Hi, I’m @Fortunatusmokaya
-- 👀 I’m interested in CyberSecurity, Random Tech Stuffs and Human Health Care at large
+- 👀 I’m interested in CyberSecurity, Random Tech Stuffs and Human Health Care.
-- 🌱 I’m currently learning about android pentesting & JavaScript Frameworks.
+- 🌱 I’m currently learning about JavaScript Frameworks.
-- 🚀 I’m looking to collaborate on development of Advanced WhatsApp Bots, High level spoofing mailbox and remodelling of WhatsApp Apps!
+- 🚀 I’m looking to collaborate on development of advanced WhatsApp bots in JavaScript()
-- Remember you are not LIMITED 👾
+- you are not LIMITED

 <!---